An overview

 ||

-Mistakes made while a real estate licensee even if not discovered until you cease being a licensee |
+Mistakes made while a real estate licencee even if not discovered until you cease being a licencee |

 Yes |